Master Gardener Program

 From there, pass a test and complete 40 hours of initial volunteer work and you’ll have earned the right to call yourself a WVU Extension Master Gardener.Extension Master Gardener Volunteer Application

-Get out an help others grow while you grow your knowledge!
+Get out and help others grow while you grow your knowledge!
 Each year, a WVU Extension Master Gardener must complete 20 volunteer hours and 10 additional hours of horticulture training.
 Opportunities to volunteer are numerous, everything from helping your local WVU Extension agent answer questions to community beautification projects, coordinating school gardening programs to helping maintain the demonstration garden at the state fairgrounds in Fairlea — just to name a few.

 There are numerous opportunities to connect with fellow Master Gardeners, not only in your community, but also across the state.
 The West Virginia Master Gardener Association hosts an annual conference that allows Master Gardeners from all over West Virginia to share ideas and projects and learn from expert speakers and interactive tours.

-If you have questions about the program, contact your local WVU Extension Service office to get started today.
+If you have questions about the program, contact your local WVU Extension office to get started today.